hpcoloma/pp5-dough-n-drizzle/README.md

 -   **Forms:**
     -   **User Registration Form:** Input validation for email, username, password and password confirmation fields
     -   **Login Form:** Input validation for email and password fields
-    -   **Ticket Form:** Input validation for subject and description fields and status (hidden field or dropdown for tech support).
+    -   **Contact Form:** Input for name, email, subject and message.
+    -   **Newsletter Subscription** Input validation for email.
+Checks if email is in database.
+Only for logged in users.
+    -   **Product Form:** Input validation after updating product
+    -   **Discount Form** Input validation for adding discount codes for date and amount.
-    -   **Comment Form:** Input validation for comment text
+    -   **Order Form** Input validation for name and payment card.
+    -   **User Profile** Input to update loggedin user details.
 -   **Buttons:**
-    -   **Primary** buttons for actions like "Register", "Log In", "Logout", "Create Ticket", "Submit", "Edit", "Delete", "Next", "Last", "First", and "Previous".
+    -   **Primary** buttons for actions like "Register", "Log In", "Logout", "Secure Checkout", "Submit", "Edit", "Delete", "Back to Profile".
     -   **Secondary** buttons for action like "Cancel", "Close",  and "Save Changes".
 -   **Tables:**
-    -   **Ticket List:** Columns for Ticket ID, Status, Subject, Created On (date only), and User.
-Clickable rows to view ticket details, pagination.
+    -   **Order List:** Columns for Order No, Date, Item, Status, .
+Clickable cell to view order details, pagination.
-    -   **Ticket List for Mobile:** Columns for Ticket ID and Status.
+    -   **Order List for Mobile:** Columns for Order No and Status.
+    -   **Discount Management (Admin)** Columns for code, type, amount, status, expiry date and action to edit or delete discount code.
+    -   **Order Management (Admin)** Columns for order number, date ordered, user, status, order total and actions to update status or delete order.
 -   **Modals:**
-    -   For editing comments to avoid navigating away from the ticket detail page.
-Opens when the "Edit" button is clicked on a comment, contains the comment text pre-filled, and has a save button to update the comment
+    -   For search functionality
-    -   For deleting ticket and comments.
+    -   For deleting product
 -   **Alerts:**
-    -   For success and error messages, displayed using Bootstrap alerts for actions like creating tickets, adding comments, updating tickets, etc..
+    -   For success and error messages, displayed using Bootstrap alerts for actions like placing an order, adding and editing a product, updating status and deleting order and discount for Admins.
     -   For Access Denied and 404 Error using a customised page.

 ### INTERACTION DESIGN:

--   **Ticket Creation:**
+-   **Make Purchase:**
-    -   User fills out the ticket form and submits.
+    -   User fills details and place product in card and process purchase
-    -   System validates input and creates a ticket.
+    -   System process and record order history
     -   Success message is shown.
-    -   System will display newly created ticket with an option to edit/delete.
+    -   System will display newly order placed.
--   **Editing Ticket:**
+-   **Editing Order:**
-    -   User clicks "Edit" on a ticket
+    -   Admin user can update status, edit and delete order
-    -   Redirect to a page to update ticket with the text pre-filled.
+    -   Redirect to list of orders
-    -   User updates the ticket with the option to update status if admin/staff and then save changes
+    -   Admin updates the order with the option to update status if admin/staff and then save changes
-    -   System validates and updates the ticket.
+    -   System record update
-    -   Success message is shown, and the updated ticket is displayed.
+    -   Success message is shown, and the updated order is displayed.
--   **Commenting:**
-    -   User adds a comment via the form.
-    -   System validates input and adds the comment.
-    -   Comment appears below the ticket details with an option to edit/delete (if allowed).
--   **Editing Comments:**
+-   **Discount Management**
-    -   User clicks "Edit" on a comment.
-    -   Modal opens with the comment text pre-filled.
-    -   User updates the comment and saves changes.
-    -   System validates and updates the comment.
-    -   Success message is shown, and the updated comment is displayed.
+    -   Admin can add, edit, delete discount codes in the system
+    -   Can view all discount list

 ## The Surface Plane